slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data.md

 #### Generate an ADE report

-For the first step, I used OpenAI's ChatGPT (GPT-3.5) to generate a synthetic adverse events report for warfarin.
+I used OpenAI's ChatGPT (GPT-3.5) to generate a synthetic adverse events report for warfarin.
 I chose warfarin as it is in the class of drugs that have resulted in [serious adverse drug reactions](https://www.ncbi.nlm.nih.gov/books/NBK519025/).

 These were the series of prompts I used to generate the final [output]():